Lucas Braga: Loans to Cuiabá and Inter de Limeira

 On 9 September 2019, Braga moved to Cuiabá in the second division, on loan until the end of the campaign.
 On 13 December, he was announced at Inter de Limeira, also in a temporary deal.
 He impressed during his spell at the latter, scoring once against Oeste on 23 July.

 Breakthrough

 On 5 August 2020, Braga returned to Santos and was assigned to the main squad.
 He made his debut for the club on 20 August, coming on as a second-half substitute for Kaio Jorge in a 1–0 away win against Sport Recife for the Série A championship.

 Braga made his Copa Libertadores debut on 1 October 2020, replacing Yeferson Soteldo late into a 3–2 away win against Club Olimpia.
 He scored his first goal for the club twenty days later, netting the equalizer in a 2–1 home win against Defensa y Justicia.

 After the departure of Soteldo to Toronto FC, Braga established himself as an undisputed starter.
 On 20 May 2021, he signed a new five-year contract, until April 2026.

+Loan to Shimizu S-Pulse

+On 26 December 2023, after Santos' first-ever relegation, Braga was loaned to J2 League club Shimizu S-Pulse for one year, with a buyout clause.

+Vitória

+Upon returning from loan, Braga played for Santos under new head coach Pedro Caixinha, but was transferred to fellow top tier side Vitória on 6 February 2025; he signed a three-year contract with the club for a fee of R$ 5 million for 70% of his economic rights.